yusinto/gatsby.yusinto.github.io/src/posts/2016-09-16-react-feature-toggle-launch-darkly/index.markdown

 ---
+path: "/react-feature-toggle-launch-darkly"
+date: "2016-09-16"
+title: "Implementing feature toggle with launch darkly and react redux"
 published: true
-title: "Implementing feature toggle with launch darkly and react redux"
-layout: post
-date: 2016-09-16 10:52
-tag:
-- react
-- redux
-- feature
-- toggle
-- launch
-- darkly
-- toggling
-blog: true
+tags: ["react", "redux", "feature", "toggle", "launch", "darkly", "toggling"]
 ---
 ###_Update: 22 October 2016_
-_I have published an npm package called [ld-redux](https://github.com/yusinto/ld-redux){:target="_blank"} which covers everything you need to integrate launch darkly with your react redux app.
+_I have published an npm package called [ld-redux](https://github.com/yusinto/ld-redux) which covers everything you need to integrate launch darkly with your react redux app.
 It's the contents of this blog in an npm package.
 If you use it, please give me some feedback.
 Thanks!_

 ---